Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 8 Desember 2024 02.19.28 UTC
+- WIB: Minggu, 8 Desember 2024 03.26.10 UTC
-- WITA: Minggu, 8 Desember 2024 03.19.28 UTC
+- WITA: Minggu, 8 Desember 2024 04.26.10 UTC
-- WIT: Minggu, 8 Desember 2024 04.19.28 UTC
+- WIT: Minggu, 8 Desember 2024 05.26.10 UTC

 Kutipan Inspiratif:
-"Human nature is potentially aggressive and destructive and potentially orderly and constructive."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: nature
+Kategori: success